“All different, all equal.”

 • children with disabilities or medical needs

-• children who are at risk of disaffection or exclusion.
+• children who are at risk of disaffection or suspension.

 We achieve educational inclusion by continually reviewing what we do, by asking ourselves these key questions: